EP Dine is now a part of the ZRG family. Read the press release

 Effective Strategies for Improving Collaboration in Law Firms

-While the following strategies require initial bandwidth, many can be incorporated into administrative workflows that become seamless to leadership and key team members.
+While the following strategies require initial time investment, many can be incorporated into administrative workflows that become seamless to leadership and key team members.

 Implement Law Firm Teamwork Strategies

-You don’t need to paste together an actual vision board, but collaboration in law firms needs to start with a cohesive vision.
+You don’t need to create a vision board, but collaboration in law firms needs to start with a cohesive vision.
 To put it into effect:

-• Create a shared vision with aligned goals.
+• Create a unified vision with shared business goals.

 • Establish clear roles and responsibilities.